City Guide for: Bologna, Italy

 Dozza

 Dozza is a unique medieval village known for its painted walls.
-Every two years, artists from around the world gather to create murals on the buildings, transforming the entire village into an open-air art gallery.
-It's a colorful and charming destination.
+Every two years, artists from around the world gather to create murals on the buildings, transforming the village into an open-air art gallery.
+Stroll through the charming streets, admire the colorful artwork, and visit the Rocca di Dozza, a medieval fortress.

 Travel Time